 Friends and family must be vigilant in detecting signs of abuse, neglect, and exploitation, as many victims may not possess the ability to speak out against their abuser.

+If you notice any of these signs, you should immediately report them to the appropriate parties.
 Furthermore, North Carolina law requires reporting when ANYONE suspects an older or disabled adult is being abused, neglected or exploited.
 The reporter’s name is kept confidential and they’re protected from civil and criminal liability if they reported in good faith.

 If you or your loved one pursues legal action, records and documentation of losses will be critical to the case.
 Keep important documents, take pictures, and track any monetary expenses related to the injury or suffering.